General surgery in Suffolk | St Edmunds Hospital Skip to main content

 • Reflux disease – also known as GORD (Gastro-oesophageal reflux disease), this condition can cause heartburn, bloating and belching, and acid reflux.

-Usually lasting around 30 minutes, consultations at The St Edmunds Hospital aim to offer the best route forward for patients who are concerned about any symptoms they are experiencing.
+Usually lasting around 30 minutes, consultations at St Edmunds Hospital aim to offer the best route forward for patients who are concerned about any symptoms they are experiencing.

 Our Consultant General Surgeon will take a medical history and will ask you about the issue you are experiencing.